 Finally, there’s our culture.
 When we asked our recent recruits what attracted them to us, they used words like ‘friendly’, ‘inclusive’, ‘open’ and ‘fun’.
 To our clients we are ‘approachable’, ‘proactive’, ‘understanding’ and ‘formidable’.

 Our high profile clients expect us to be brilliant, so we put a lot of effort into helping our people be the best they can throughout their careers – not just at the start of it.
 We foster the brightest and the best, with class-leading training and development programmes, and a unique climate of learning and discovery for everyone.
 We place value on individuals and respect their needs, motivations and choices.
 Our workplaces are designed to promote collaboration, often featuring open plan structures that make it easy to get involved.
 You’ll also find flexible and imaginative approaches to everyone’s work/life needs, with a connected infrastructure that is adaptive and tailored to bringing out the best in people.
-As a trainee, you’ll complete four seats: corporate or banking, real estate or tax, litigation, and one other.
+As a trainee, you’ll complete four seats: corporate or banking, real estate, litigation, and one other.
 In each seat, a senior lawyer will supervise your day-to-day progress and give you regular feedback, so you know how you’re doing.
 They’re there to help you up your game.
 Every three months, you’ll have a formal progress review to help you track your development.
 Our trainees get lots of responsibility.
 And they find that it’s what differentiates their training contracts from others.

 Each of our vacation scheme placements runs for two weeks over the summer and offers a great opportunity for candidates to really get to know the firm.
 The placement follows a structured programme which allows candidates to spend time in two different departments and get involved in real client work.
 Beyond work there are plenty of social events organised by our trainees.